SamSun0530/CPSC-455-E-commerce-website/README.md

 ## Team Members

-- Andy Lee: one sentence about you!
+- Andy Lee: 4th year BSc student, currently working as a backend developer, hoping to gain some frontend experience.
 - Ivena Du: one sentence about you!
 - Sam Sun: 4th year CS student, have few experience about web design
 - Shreya Gupta: one sentence about you!